Construction Accident Lawyers in New Jersey

 Which types of damages can I seek coverage for when filing a claim?

-Damages in a construction accident could be quite severe, quite extensive and oftentimes catastrophic.
-We would seek- we always seek to recover any type of loss, pain, and suffering, also the enjoyment of life, disability, impairment, and loss of consortium.
-On top of that, oftentimes, when the construction accident is involved, we’re talking about employees and there could be a quite substantial loss of wage claims.
-Any type of claims for economic damages such as medical bills, repayment of the lean to worker’s compensation insurance, or private health insurance in connection with self-insurance plans.
+Damages in a construction accident can d be quite severe and sometimes even catastrophic.
+We always seek to recover any type of loss, including that of pain and suffering, disability, impairment, and loss of consortium.
+On top of that, construction accidents can sometimes lead to quite a substantial loss of wages.
+You are entitled to any type of claims for economic damages such as medical bills to worker’s compensation insurance.
+The above are all types of compensation we will seek to recover where applicable.

 Those are all types of compensation we would seek to recover when applicable in construction types of accidents.